What it is

 Who are the volunteer professionals?

-Community professionals recruited by the champion.
+Community professionals recruited by the advisor.
 All must pass the school’s standard background check before student contact.
 They sign a volunteer agreement prohibiting one-on-one student contact.

 What about AI tool liability?